‘Bates Motel’ Spoilers: Norman Confronts Romero, Rihanna Checks In As Marion

 Caleb Arrives And Finds Out Norma’s Dead

 Bates Motel spoilers tease that after Emma (Olivia Cooke) kicks Caleb out of her house, he makes his way to Norma’s to tell her they are grandparents.
 He found it strange that she hadn’t talked to Dylan in over two years.
-When he arrives in town, he learns that Norma is dead, and has been for a few years.
+When he arrives in town, he learns that Norma is dead and has been for a few years.

 Caleb calls his son and tells him his mother is dead and the rumors around town claim that Norman had something to do with her death.